rubyflames/wdi-project-1-rachel/README.md

 # wdi-project-1-rachel
-Rachel's Project 1 (Game) for WDI10 Singapore
+Rachel Lee's Project 1 (Game) for WDI10 Singapore

 The Dungeon invites you to take up the most exciting challenge: a connect-3 game with a twist!
 Bring the monster's HP down to 0 before time runs out.